LyonSyonII/Polyglot/README.md

     end

-You can return multiple things with tuples, order must be preserved when returning
+You can return multiple things, order must be preserved when returning.

     fn return_multiple: int, num, char
         25, 3.14, 'a'
     end

+To return early, use the "ret" keyword.
+The last line in a function will always be treated as an implicit return.

+    fn return_early(a: num, b: num): int
+        if a > b -> ret a - b
+        else if b > a -> ret b - a
+        else -> 0
+    end

-To take a tuple as an argument, use parenthesis in between the type annotation
+To take a tuple as an argument, use parenthesis in between the type annotation.

     fn tuple_args(tuple: (int, num, char))
         // something
     end

-You can also name each argument on a tuple
+You can also pass named tuples.

-    fn tuple_named_args(tuple: (a: int, b: num, c: char))
+    fn tuple_named_args(struct: (a: int, b: num, c: char))
         // something
     end

-Tuples can be destructured when passed as args, so a more idiomatic way to write the above expression would be
+Tuples can be destructured when passed as args, so a more idiomatic way to write the above expression would be:

     fn tuple_idiomatic_args(a: int, b: num, c: char)
         // something